rgehrsitz/rex/docs/ENGINE_AUDIT.md

    Completed and verified 2026-08-30.
 2. ~~REX-002 through REX-005 as the compiler-truthfulness milestone.~~
    Completed and verified 2026-08-30.
-3. REX-008 and REX-007 as bytecode/language-contract PRs, each with updated
-   documentation.
+3. ~~REX-008 as an isolated bytecode-validation PR.~~ Completed and verified 2026-08-30.
+REX-014 is the next compiler-truthfulness PR, followed by the REX-007 language-contract decision.
 4. Decide script and delivery semantics; complete REX-006, REX-010, and REX-011 according to that decision.
 5. Address REX-009, REX-012, and REX-013, then add the semantics safety net.